Year 4 Class Teacher

 Our classroom door opens at 8:40 every morning.
 Our pick up time is 3.00 Please follow the one way system (we are the second door along) around the school and allow space for social distancing.

-Our P.E. is on a Thursday this term, please can the children wear their P.E kit to school on this day.
+Our P.E. is on a Tuesday and a Thursday this term, please can the children wear their P.E kit to school on this day.

 Spellings lists are given at the beginning of each half term (a copy can be found on our class pages) and children are expected to use their home spelling book to neatly practise their spellings at least four times a week.
 They can choose whether to do this by using the suggested activities on the sheet (stapled to their books), through writing sentences containing the words or on a ‘Look, Cover, Write, Check’ sheet.
 We will collect the books in every Thursday ready for our test every Friday morning.
 Spelling books will be checked every week.